iammarkharrison/azure-docs/includes/virtual-machines-common-b-series-burstable.md

 e.g in above instance your baseline is 20% and if you use 10% of the CPU you are accumulating (20%-10%)/100 = 0.1 credit per minute.

+### Q: What happens when all credits are consumed?

+**A**: The virtual machine is restricted to using the baseline CPU resources (throttled) when the consumed credits reach 0 such as during an extended period of CPU consumption above baseline across all vCPU.
+For example, if the baseline is 20%, the CPU resources available will restricted to 20%.
+When CPU usage drops below the baseline, credits will begin accumulating again.

+If this occurs frequently, consider upgrading to a larger size B-series virtual machine or moving away from the B-series virtual machines to another series where resources are guaranteed.

 ### Q: Does the B-Series support Premium Storage data disks?
 **A**: Yes, all B-Series sizes support Premium Storage data disks.